wires-se/docgen/README.md

 Standard [Pandoc variables](https://pandoc.org/MANUAL.html#variables)
 are supported in the (optional) Yaml frontmatter.
-However, to enable the Addiva specific document header variants a couple of extra variables have been addded.
+However, to enable the Wires specific document header variants a couple of extra variables have been addded.
 These are described in this section.

 Here is an example of a YAML frontmatter, which goes at the very top of